odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/open-lineage-services-api/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Discovery Engine API
+# Open Lineage API

-The discovery engine API provides the property structures and REST structures used to drive the discovery engine.
+The open lineage API provides the property structures and REST structures used to drive the open lineage.